dezhidki/Tommy/README.md

 ## Features

 * Full implementation of TOML 0.5.0 spec.
-* Parser implemented with `TextReader` to ensure speed and simplicity.
+* Parser implemented with `TextReader` for simplicity and vast input support (i.e. string inputs with `StringReader`, streams via `StreamReader`, etc).
 * Parses TOML into a node-based structure that is similar to [SimpleJSON](https://github.com/Bunny83/SimpleJSON).
 * Basic support for parsing and saving comments.
 * Supports .NET 3.5+, Mono, .NET Core!
-* Uses C# 7.2 syntax for smaller file size
+* Uses C# 7.2 syntax for smaller file size.
-* Small footprint (~32 KB compiled) compared to other similar C# libraries
+* Small footprint (~32 KB compiled) compared to other similar C# libraries.

 ## How to use